 Articles by Matthew Gilligan

-This really is playing with fire by labour with little short term upside, given the global backdrop of deleveraging, and capital growth prospects in NZ with higher interest rates on their way, - next year or sooner, and potential for major problems globally as Asia and Aussie come off the boil and Europe and the USA choke on their indebtedness.
+This really is playing with fire by Labour with little short-term upside given the global backdrop of deleveraging, and capital growth prospects in NZ with higher interest rates on their way (next year or sooner), and potential for major problems globally as Asia and Aussie come off the boil and Europe and the USA choke on their indebtedness.
 This must put pressure on interbank lending rates within 2 years, especially if we see sovereign default in the PIIGS or USA.

 Back on Tax

 If you want instant cash flow targeted on property - it's simple.
 Introduce stamp duty like the rest of the world.
-Instant 3- 5% tax on the turnover in the property sector dampening speculation and raising major govt revenue, without the complexity of CGT.
+Instant 3- 5% tax on the turnover in the property sector dampening speculation and raising major government revenue, without the complexity of CGT.

 If you are worried about ring-fencing of property losses, we are here to help - email [email protected], phone +64 9 522 7955, or come and see us.